-Meet the Actor Model.
-Dive into a better way of thinking concurrent and distributed code.
+Meet the Actor Model: a fundamentally different way of thinking parallel and distributed systems.

 Think concurrency differently.